lsst-dm/dmtn-227/index.rst

 One database instance that was to be part of the Consolidated Database has not been fully defined, however.
 That database contains raw image metadata for exposures and visits.
 Since the raw data product of the Observatory and its Camera is images, this metadata is critical for both operational processes and science understanding.
-This raw image metadata database has come to take on the name "Consolidated Database" as it potentially consolidates information from a variety of sources, including the full range from Summit systems to Data Release Production.
+This raw image metadata database has come to take on the name "Consolidated Database" as it potentially consolidates information from a variety of sources, including the full range from Summit systems to Data Release Production (DRP).
 This document proposes a specification for what the content of this database should be, how it should be managed, how it could be implemented, and how it might be extended.
 A phased strategy for bringing it to production is also proposed.